littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 Republicanism (Democratic, or both Oligarchic and Egalitarian) - This society believes that the greatest virtue is attained by people of good character serving the common good. (-30% leader cost, 1 Administrator per 50 pops)

-Utilitarian Planning (Not Spiritualist) - The government is concerned with doing the greatest good for the greatest number by rational calculation of resource allocation. (-5% pop food requirements, -2.5% ship and building upkeep)
+Utilitarian Planning (Not Spiritualist) - The government is concerned with doing the greatest good for the greatest number by rational calculation of resource allocation. (-5% pop food requirements, -2.5% ship and building upkeep, access to the Work Allocation Plan planetary decision, which alleviates unemployment.)

 Siege Mentality (Not Militarist or Xenophile) - The government's defense policy focuses on fortifications, whether due to the population's concerns about hostile outsiders or its lack of enthusiasm for aggressive warfare. (+2 defense platform cap, -10% defense platform cost, +5% defense platform hull and damage)